ilhan007/ui5con-app/docs/Step5_Details.md

 The `Details` page will have a global state which holds the following information:
 -  `products`: - all of the items listed in `data.json` (we will query this set and set the result to the `filteredProducts` )
-- `filteredProducts`: currently visibile items in the table (this will be change a lot based on the user interactions)
+- `filteredProducts`: currently visibile items in the table (this will be changed a lot based on the user interactions)
 - `filterType`: the type of the filter that is currently applied to the page

 Lets now define a state to our component and add a file for styling it (Detail.css).